openeuler-mirror/docs/docs/en/docs/Quickstart/quick-start.md

    > ![](./public_sys-resources/icon-note.gif) **NOTE:**
    >
-   > - If you do not perform any operations within 1 minute, the system automatically selects the default option  **Test this media \& install openEuler 21.03**  and enters the installation page.
+   > - If you do not perform any operations within 1 minute, the system automatically selects the default option  **Test this media \& install openEuler 21.09**  and enters the installation page.
    > - During PM installation, if you cannot use the arrow keys to select boot options and the system does not respond after you press  **Enter**, click  ![](./figures/en-us_image_0229420473.png)  on the BMC page and configure  **Key \& Mouse Reset**.

-    **Figure  5**  Installation Wizard<a name="fig1648754873314"></a>
+    **Figure  5**  Installation wizard<a name="fig1648754873314"></a>
     ![](./figures/Installation_wizard.png "Installation_wizard")

-9. On the installation wizard page, press  **Enter**  to select the default option  **Test this media \& install openEuler 21.03**  to enter the GUI installation page.
+9. On the installation wizard page, press  **Enter**  to select the default option  **Test this media \& install openEuler 21.09**  to enter the GUI installation page.

-## Installation
+## Performing Installation

 After entering the GUI installation page, perform the following operations to install the system: